Citation, DOI, disclosures and article data

-Computed tomography (CT) scanning, also known as computerised axial tomography (CAT) scanning, is a diagnostic imaging procedure that uses X-rays in order to present cross-sectional images ("slices") of the body.
-Cross sections are reconstructed from the measurements of attenuation coefficients of X-ray beams in the volume of the object studied.
+Computed tomography (CT), also known as, especially in the older literature and textbooks, computerized axial tomography (CAT), is an imaging modality that uses x-rays to build cross-sectional images ("slices") of the body.
+Cross-sections are reconstructed from measurements of attenuation coefficients of x-ray beams passing through the volume of the object studied.

-In the particular case of the CT, the emitter of X-rays rotates around the patient and the detector, placed in diametrically opposite side, picks up the image of a body section (beam and detector move in synchrony).
+In the particular case of CT, the emitter of x-rays rotates around the patient and the detector, placed on diametrically opposite sides, picks up the image of a body section (beam and detector move in synchrony).

-Unlike X-ray radiography, the detectors of the CT scanner does not produce an image.
-They measure the transmission of a thin beam (1-10mm) of X-rays through a full scan of the body.
+Unlike x-ray radiography, the detectors of the CT scanner do not produce an image.
+They measure the transmission of a thin beam (1-10 mm) of x-rays through a full CT of the body.
 The image of that section is taken from different angles, and this allows to retrieve the information on the depth (in the third dimension).

-In order to obtain tomographic images of the patient from the data in "raw" scan, the computer uses complex mathematical algorithms for image reconstruction.
+To obtain tomographic images of the patient from the "preprocessed" CT dataset, the computer uses complex mathematical algorithms for image reconstruction.

 The outgoing intensity I(x) of the beam of photons measured will depend on the location.
-In fact, I(x) is smaller where the body is more radioopaque.
+I(x) is smaller where the body is more radiopaque.

-Hounsfield chose a scale that affects the four basic densities, with the following values:
+Sir Godfrey Hounsfield, the co-developer of CT, chose a scale that reflects the four basic x-ray densities in the human body, with the following values:

 In conclusion, a measurement made by a detector CT is proportional to the sum of the attenuation coefficients.

-The typical CT image is composed of 512 rows, each of 512 pixels, i.e., a square matrix of 512 x 512 = 262144 pixels (one for each voxel).
-In the process of the image, the value of attenuated coefficient for each voxel corresponding to these pixel needs to be calculated.
+The typical CT image is composed of 512 rows, each of 512 pixels, i.e., a square matrix of 512 x 512 = 262,144 pixels (one for each voxel).
+In the process of the image, the value of the attenuated coefficient for each voxel corresponding to these pixels needs to be calculated.

 Each image point is surrounded by a halo-shaped star that degrades the contrast and blurs the boundary of the object.
 To avoid this, the method of filtered back projection is used.
 The action of the filter function is such that the negative value created is the filtered projection, when projected backwards, is removed, and an image is produced, which is the accurate representation of the original object.

-The CT scan deals with the attenuation of the X-rays during the passage through the body segment.
+The CT deals with the attenuation of the x-rays during the passage through the body segment.
 However, several features distinguish it from conventional radiology: the image is reconstructed from a large number of measurements of attenuation coefficient.

-Before the data are presented on the screen, the conventional rescaling was made into CT numbers, expressed in Hounsfield Units (HU), as mentioned before.
-CT numbers based on measurements with the EMI scanner invented by Sir Godfrey Hounsfield 6, a Nobel prize winner for his work in 1979, related the linear attenuation coefficient of a localised region with the attenuation coefficient of water, the multiplication factor of 1000 is used for CT number integers.
+Before the data are presented on the screen, the conventional rescaling was made into CT numbers, expressed in dimensionless Hounsfield Units (HU), as mentioned above.
+CT numbers based on measurements with the EMI scanner invented by Sir Godfrey Hounsfield 6, a Nobel prize winner for his work in 1979, related the linear attenuation coefficient of a localized region with the attenuation coefficient of water, the multiplication factor of 1000 is used for CT number integers.